ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/connect-database.md

 `MongoDriver` and `MongoConnection` involve creation costs –  the driver may create a new `ActorSystem`, and the connection, well, will connect to the servers.
 It is also a good idea to store the driver and the connection to reuse them.

 On the contrary, `db` and `collection` are just plain objects that store references and nothing else.
-It is virtually free to create new instances; calling `connection.db()` or `db.collection()` may be done many times without any performance hit.
+It is virtually free to create new instances; calling `connection.database()` or `db.collection()` may be done many times without any performance hit.

 [Next: Database and collections](./database-and-collection.html)